Why You Need Powers Of Attorney In Your Estate Plan

 - Financial decisions: If you are mentally incapacitated (with dementia, for example), having a financial power of attorney may become necessary.
 While your trustee would take control of assets in your living trust, your agent under power of attorney takes control of assets outside your living trust.

-Contact An Experienced Attorney Now
+Contact Our Experienced Attorney Now